fraile-tok/hopkins/_poems/lady_sorrows.md

 You knew I would,
 Since Gabriel sung.
 You knew I would,
-When the Ghost you wed.
+When you wed the Ghost.

 You watched.
 You watch.
 The way uphill.
 My sins.